Start with the Secure Chain as a forwarder or shipper/importer

-1. The carrier sends the commercial release directly to your organisation
+1. The shipping line sends the commercial release directly to your organisation

-In that case you will automatically receive a message from the carriers that they will activate your organisation for the Secure Chain.
-In that message they also send a customer reference number; that number must be registered in Cargo Controller Import.
-Continue reading this knowledge article to find out what you need to do next.
+In that case, you will automatically receive a message from the shipping lines that they are going to activate your organisation for the Secure Chain.
+In that message, they also include a customer reference number; that number must be registered in Cargo Controller Import.
+Read Registering customer code for the Secure Chain. to find out what you need to do next.

 2. A principal sends the commercial release to your organisation

-In that case you will automatically receive a message from the principal that their carrier will activate their organisation for the Secure Chain.
-Your principal will ask you to prepare yourself for the first releases that will henceforth be passed on to you without a PIN code.
+In that case, you will automatically receive a message from the principal that their shipping line is going to activate their organisation for the Secure Chain.
+Your principal will ask you to prepare for the first releases that will now be passed on to you without a PIN code.
 You can read further in this article how to receive and process a commercial release.

 Have you not received a commercial release?
-Discuss this with your principal and/or carrier.
+Discuss this with your principal and/or shipping line.

 Registering a customer reference number

-To activate this, you need the permissions of the Main user or user administrator of your organisation; this is managed within your organisation’s IAM account.
-The following steps are described in the article Register customer code for the Secure Chain.
+To activate this, you need the rights of the Main user or user administrator of your organisation; this is managed within your organisation’s IAM account.
+The next steps are described in the article Registering customer code for the Secure Chain.

 Secure Chain start moment

-In consultation with the carrier, you jointly determine from when the commercial releases are released via Cargo Controller Import.
-Portbase has no active role in this; it runs directly via the carrier.
+In consultation with the shipping line, you jointly determine from when the commercial releases will be given a release via Cargo Controller Import.
+Portbase has no active role in this.
 The status of your verification must be Accepted before you can actually start.

-After reading this article, the foundation will have been laid for receiving a commercial release.
+After reading this article, the basis has been laid for receiving a commercial release.
 Passing on a release differs depending on the role of the chain party you are going to manage.
 In the article Receiving a commercial release in Cargo Controller Import we explain this process.

-Cargo Controller offers many options that enable you to plan smarter and above all work more efficiently.
+Cargo Controller offers many possibilities, enabling you to plan smarter and work more efficiently.
 For this, read Start with Cargo Controller.
-There you can also watch a short instructional video.
+You can also watch a short instructional video there.

 Monitoring Secure Chain actions